Dallas Green, who managed Phillies to 1st title, dies at 82

+Instead, it was in another role where the imposing, 6-foot-5 Green really made noise.

+''When you think of big, with that deep voice, that booming voice, he could hold a team meeting, boy, he could scare you right out of your seat,'' Cleveland manager Terry Francona recalled.

-PHILADELPHIA (AP) -- Dallas Green, the tough-talking manager who guided the Philadelphia Phillies to their first World Series championship, died Wednesday.
+Green, the tough-talking, no-nonsense skipper who in 1980 guided the Philadelphia Phillies to their first World Series championship, died Wednesday.
 He was 82.

 The Phillies said Green died at Hahnemann University Hospital in Philadelphia.
 He had been in poor health for a while.